 You’re known for being a certain kind of person, with certain strengths, passions, values, and attributes.
 People rely on you for those things.

-That fear of tooting one’s own horn and resistance to personal branding may explain why so many people have difficulty writing their own resume and LinkedIn profile.
-To gain the competitive edge, this content writing requires a close look at one’s personal brand and what some may consider boasting – showcasing one’s achievements and best-fit qualities for target employers.
+That fear of tooting your own horn and resistance to personal branding may explain why you’re having difficulty writing your own resume and LinkedIn profile.

 Once you understand your brand, here are some of the benefits that come with knowing and communicating your brand:

 1. Vision, purpose, values and passions

 Your brand helps you reconnect with your vision for the world, personal purpose, values and passions.
 This helps you move toward career fulfillment and a better work vs. personal life balance.

 Your brand empowers you to gain clarity about your authentic self.
 It helps you understand the talents, skills, strengths, and areas of expertise that make you unique and valuable in the marketplace.

 Your brand forces you to be introspective and reflective, and to examine (and improve, when possible) the weaknesses that may be holding you back.